Janda95/IPSubnet-Andriod/README.md

 # IPSubnet-Andriod
 Summary:
-Andriod application for viewing, calculating, and displaying split IP addresses on a mobile device.
+Andriod application for viewing, calculating, and displaying split IP addresses on a mobile android device.

 Disclaimer:
 Current Version is not on app store and is currently a work in progress for personal use.
 If you would like to download and modify this code for personal use then feel free!
 This is a personal project for my father who requested an application for a subnet calculator drawing inspiration from a web application that does something similar.